 Measure the step height at a position where wheelchairs are assumed to pass in a link, in consideration of the range of motion in wheelchairs (around 1.0 m) and acquire the maximum value obtained within this range.

-If the route type is "stairs" or "escalator," the step shall be "1: More than 2 cm (problem in wheelchair accessibility)."
+If the route type is "stairs" or "escalator," the step shall be "2: more than 2 cm."

 Figure 3.7 Where to Acquire a Step Height Value